rudymatela/fitspec/black/README.md

-**Example:** suppose llcheck and fitspec have been cloned in the same directory, you can follow the following steps, to run the sorting benchmark
+**Example:** suppose llcheck and fitspec have been cloned in the same directory, do this to run the sorting example benchmark:
-example:

 	$ ls
 	fitspec llcheck